zainab-ali/tlaplus-fs2-observe/README.md

    => The `obs` stream needs to do work independently of the `in` stream.
 This can be as simple as checking its cancellation flag.
  - at each step in the sinkOut, check if the observer has been cancelled.
 If it has, then cancel the

-Next steps:
- - define a mode for the observer to be:
-  - mapping ?
-  - simple?
-  - synchronous

 If the observer is NOT synchronous then it may terminate gracefully at some step AFTER the input stream has terminated

-Step:
-if not synchronous
-  then wait for the observer to complete then or for us to be cancelled succeed
-Step:
-  if we haven't been cancelled
-then if we
-  then mark ourselves as completed

 # Understanding scopes